The Ultimate Eyre Peninsula Road Trip Itinerary

 We highly recommend spending at least 3 nights camping in the park at one of the many bush campgrounds near this seaside city of Port Lincoln.
 For us, camping at Memory Cove was a highlight, although the road to get there was definitely a very treacherous 4WD-only track.
 D

 Don’t forget to make a stop at Fishery Bay on your way out!
-It’s a favourite in the region, with one of the nicest beaches on the Eyre Peninsula.
+It’s an easy favourite, with one of the nicest beaches on the Eyre Peninsula.

 Memory Cove, Port Lincoln National Park, Eyre Peninsula